YcleptJohn/placement-report/report.md

 Holiday Extras: a brief overview
 --------------------------------

-Holiday Extras started its life as the Apple Booking Company (ABC) when it was founded by Gerry Pack in 1983.
-It came to fruition when Gerry noticed a gap in the Airport Hotels market, they had previously been targeted to business travellers and never towards leisure travellers.
+Holiday Extras started out as the Apple Booking Company (ABC) when it was founded by Gerry Pack in 1983.
+It came to fruition when Gerry noticed a gap in the Airport Hotels market.
+They had previously been targeted to business travellers and never towards leisure travellers, which Gerry sought to change.
 Initially this was achieved through a simple booking platform in partnership with travel consultants who latched on to the idea; the new market area provided lucrative and convenient business.

-Throughout 35 years of growth and a rebranding as Holiday Extras, the company's offerings have expanded hugely, and they now specialise in a vast array of travel products.
+Throughout 35 years of growth and a rebranding as Holiday Extras, the company's offerings have expanded hugely, now specialising in a vast array of travel products.
 This includes airport parking, lounges, insurance, car hire, resort transfers and more.
-Now having around 800 employees situated across offices in Kent, Germany and Bulgaria it's fair to say the company has grown with its success.
+All of which is supported by over 800 employees situated across offices in Kent, Germany and Bulgaria.

 During those early years the company strived as a platform for travel agents to make bookings for their own clients, but April 2000 saw the launch of the HX website.
 Along with it came the ability for direct customers to make bookings.
-This was a large step at the time as most travel companies were only targeting one market or the other, not both.
+This was a huge step at the time as most travel companies were only targeting one market or the other, never both.
 Nowadays over 90% of bookings come via the website with less and less reliance on the call centre for business.

-\#\#\# Should get something about awards in here somewhere?
-Might be in Section \#2

-\#\#\# Need to add a description of my objectives for the year or what I want to gain, expected outcomes etc (job confirmation, initially few but gained more about communication etc)

 My Job Role
 -----------

-When joining my official job title was as an 'Engineer' which kept things open to interpretation.
-It was difficult to predict exactly what that might encompass initially.
+When joining my official job title was 'Engineer' which kept things open to interpretation.
+It was initially difficult to predict exactly what that might encompass.
 However, it soon became clear why it was left open with each team serving different purposes through different platforms.
-It was clear there would be many opportunities for me to learn across all of these different areas, platforms and codebases.
-I understood why 'Web Developer' didn't truly fit the bill of this job despite that being the main throughput.
+It was obvious there would be plenty of opportunities for me to learn across all of these different areas, systems and codebases.

 During my time with HX I managed to gain experience across a variety of systems and I ended up truly appreciating the fluidity of my role.
-Not only did I have the opportunity to work on the front-end of the site, but my manager actually planned my second team to be a challenging back-end focused role.
+Not only did I have the opportunity to work on the front-end of the site, but my manager planned my second team to be a challenging back-end focused role.
 This gave me a taste of both worlds and really helped to push my learning to a higher level, I'm thankful that my own development was such a focal point for the company.

 Working for Holiday Extras
 ==========================